Dysprosium: Compounds

 Dysprosium halides, such as DyF3 and DyBr3, tend to take on a yellow color.
 Dysprosium oxide, also known as dysprosia, is a white powder that is highly magnetic, more so than iron oxide.

 Dysprosium combines with various non-metals at high temperatures to form binary compounds with varying composition and oxidation states +3 and sometimes +2, such as DyN, DyP, DyH2 and DyH3; DyS, DyS2, Dy2S3 and Dy5S7; DyB2, DyB4, DyB6 and DyB12, as well as Dy3C and Dy2C3.

 Dysprosium carbonate, Dy2(CO3)3, and dysprosium sulfate, Dy2(SO4)3, result from similar reactions.
 Most dysprosium compounds are soluble in water, though dysprosium carbonate tetrahydrate (Dy2(CO3)3·4H2O) and dysprosium oxalate decahydrate (Dy2(C2O4)3·10H2O) are both insoluble in water.
-Two of the most abundant dysprosium carbonates, Dy2(CO3)3·2–3H2O (similar to the mineral tengerite-(Y)), and DyCO3(OH) (similar to minerals kozoite-(La) and kozoite-(Nd), are known to form via a poorly ordered (amorphous) precursor phase with a formula of Dy2(CO3)3·4H2O.
+Two of the most abundant dysprosium carbonates, Dy2(CO3)3·2–3H2O (similar to the mineral tengerite-(Y)), and DyCO3(OH) (similar to minerals kozoite-(La) and kozoite-(Nd)), are known to form via a poorly ordered (amorphous) precursor phase with a formula of Dy2(CO3)3·4H2O.
 This amorphous precursor consists of highly hydrated spherical nanoparticles of 10–20 nm diameter that are exceptionally stable under dry treatment at ambient and high temperatures.

+Dysprosium forms several intermetallics, including the dysprosium stannides.

 Isotopes

 Naturally occurring dysprosium is composed of seven isotopes: 156Dy, 158Dy, 160Dy, 161Dy, 162Dy, 163Dy, and 164Dy.
-These are all considered stable, although 156Dy can theoretically undergo alpha decay with a half-life of over 1×1018 years.
-Dysprosium is the heaviest element with isotopes that are not observationally stable or radioactive.
-Of the naturally occurring isotopes, 164Dy is the most abundant at 28%, followed by 162Dy at 26%.
-The least abundant is 156Dy at 0.06%.
+These are all considered stable, although only the last two are theoretically stable: the others can theoretically undergo alpha decay.
+Of the naturally occurring isotopes, 164Dy is the most abundant at 28%, followed by 162Dy at 26%; the rarest is 156Dy at 0.06%.
+Dysprosium is the heaviest element to have isotopes that are theoretically stable rather than only observationally stable isotopes that are predicted to be radioactive.